juclesaint17/data-collection-pipeline487/README.md

 ## Project description

-The Aim of this project is to build a software application that will extract information from a given website and store it in a database by using python programming language.To extract information for the website we use Selenium and webdriver.
+The Aim of this project is to build a software application that will extract informations from a website and store them into a file locally by using python programming language.To extract informations for the website we will use Selenium and webdriver.

 ### Milestone 1:
 ---